nyorain/vil/docs/own/workstack.md

 		- make rows selectable
 		- render the select vertex in viewport, e.g. via point pipe
 			- later: render the selected triangle?
+- clean up sonar code issues
+	- somehow make sure failed asserts have a [[noreturn]] addition so we get less false positives for cases that we assert to be true